 How to Make Cannabis Infused Edibles

 For those who prefer to avoid smoking or vaporizing cannabis, cannabis infused edibles are a great solution.
 In fact edibles represent one of the fastest growing product categories among medical and recreational dispensaries nationally.
 Nearly 5 million edible products were sold in Colorado alone in 2014.
 For those living in less tolerant states, you can make your own edibles at home with surprising ease.
-In this guide we will cover how to make edibles, how to determine dosage, and why the high associated with edibles feels so strong.
+In this guide I will cover how to make edibles, how to determine dosage, and why the high associated with edibles feels so strong.

 Conceptually, the process of making edibles is very similar to that of cannabis concentrates; the goal being a pure, therapeutic combination of cannabinoids and terpenes.
 The primary difference is that edibles typically utilize a food-grade solvent like coconut oil (or another fatty substance) as opposed to a hydrocarbon like butane to extract the cannabinoids from the starting material.
 There are literally hundreds of ways to make edibles, and most of them will ‘work’ to some degree.
 However, what really makes this recipe so effective is the increased bioavailability of the cannabinoids – in essence, how easy it is for your body to absorb the THC, CBD and other beneficial compounds.